ConnorChoban/Election_Analysis/README.md

 Election Audit Results

-- There were ? votes casted in this election
+- There were 369,711 votes cast in this election.
 - The number of votes per county was:
-- ?
-County had the highest number of votes
+- Denver County had the highest number of votes at 306,055, representing 82.8% of all voters.
--
+- Breakdown
+- The winner of this election was Diana Degette, who received 272,892 votes, representing 73.8% of all votes cast.

 Election Audit Summary